 The two terminals are:

-- the Western Interstate Freight Terminal (WIFT) at Truganina, and
+- Beveridge Interstate Freight Terminal (BIFT), and

-- the Beveridge Interstate Freight Terminal (BIFT).
+- Western Interstate Freight Terminal (WIFT) at Truganina.

-|May 2021||Project Announced|
+|May 2021||Project Announcement|

 |Jul 2018||The 2018 to 2050 Victorian Freight Plan: Delivering the Goods identified Western Interstate Freight Terminal (WIFT) at Truganina and Beveridge Interstate Freight Terminal (BIFT) as locations for potential future interstate freight terminals.
 The document further stated that the Victorian Government believed the WIFT should be developed first, and would align with the planned completion of Inland Rail Freight Corridor.|

 |May 2021||The 2021-22 Federal Budget committed $2 billion as a contingent allocation for the terminal, with the option for the money being delivered as an ‘equity investment’.
-The Federal Budget expected the Victorian Government to match its $2 billion commitment.
+The Federal Budget indicated the Federal Government's expectation for the Victorian Government to match its $2 billion commitment.
 However, no further details were provided in the 2021-22 Victorian Budget.
 The Federal Government further allocated $62 million for planning and development of the terminal.|

 Victorian Freight Plan